 If you have any body damage that could use attention, complete that work prior to any of the other painting prep work.
 Once that is complete, it will be necessary to prepare the existing paint surface using scuff pads.
 (Scuff pads can be bought at most automotive parts stores.)
 What you need to do with these pads is literally scuff the surface of the paint to a point when it becomes dull, thus enabling the primer to better adhere to the surface.
 Do this to all of the exterior areas that you will be painting.
 This brings up the subject of identifying which areas you will be painting.
 If there are areas on the car that are currently black or unpainted, such as moulding or plastic mirror casings, it might be easier and/or look better if they are painted.
 If you have the ability to scuff the paint outdoors, that would be optimum.
 No matter where you choose to scuff the car, be aware that this process will create plenty of dust.
 Once you have completed this step, clean the car using a paint prep solvent.
 This, too, can be purchased at most automotive parts or paint retailer stores.

 One of the difficulties in painting the car yourself is not having access to a dust-free, well-ventilated area.
 It seems that no matter how hard you try, something always lands on the car when the paint is wet.
 Move many of the larger and other important items from the garage into another location until the painting process is completed.
 Assuming that you will be painting the car in a garage, sweep, then vacuum the area very thoroughly.
 During the course of painting the car, paint dust will find its way onto just about everything that surrounds the car when being painted.
 An effective way to cover the walls is to purchase a roll of painters plastic at a home improvement or painting store.
-The painter’s plastic is a roll of light plastic which can be taped or tacked onto the walls.
+The painter’s plastic is a roll of light plastic that can be taped or tacked onto the walls.
 With the use of tacks, you could also cover the ceiling, but I typically choose not to.
 When using this plastic, also tape the bottom to the wall or floor.
 This will prevent any breezes from blowing the plastic against the fresh, wet paint on the car.
 With the car outside of the garage, cover the floor.
 I suggest using a roll of paper that can also be purchased at most home improvement or paint stores.
 Newspaper works well, too.
 Cover everything!
 I made the mistake of not fully covering the bottom of the floor thinking that no paint would go directly under the middle of the car.
 Well, I was wrong.
-It is also important that the area be well-ventilated not only for your safety, but to prevent the “paint dust” from falling back onto the car after being sprayed.
+It is also important that the area be well-ventilated not only for your safety but to prevent the “paint dust” from falling back onto the car after being sprayed.
 Failing to do this will negatively impact the quality of the paint job.
 Keep the garage door and windows open when spraying the car.
+You need your garage door to be wide open so that the room doesn’t fill with paint fumes.
+Check the opener and the springs before painting to make sure the garage door will stay open during the painting process.
+You might need to get a Garage Door Springs Repair if the springs are looking a little loose.
 I do recommend you cover the outside of the garage door as well.
 When painting, the garage door should be open and as I learned, overspray will get on it if not covered.
 Before painting the car, make sure that your other vehicles are away from the garage.
 You certainly don’t want the paint you are spraying to land on your streetcar.
 To help ventilate the area further, I use a couple of fans to blow air outside.
 Another step that can often be overlooked is the lighting in the area where you will be working.
 People often believe that they have enough lighting, but once they start painting learn differently.
 Having ample lighting will make your painting job much easier.

 When all of the above steps have been completed, move the car back into the garage and start masking and covering the areas on the car that you don’t want painted.
 One tip the body shop showed me when taping is to quickly tape around the area, then use a razor blade to trim it to the proper size.
 It is also easier to tape a “perimeter” around many areas and then tape newspaper to that afterward.
 As noted earlier, use painter’s tape, versus masking tape.
 To cover the wheels, a few old bed sheets or large plastic bags work nicely.